The Right Way to Secure SSH Access on Your Linux Server

 Vim /etc/ssh/sshd_config

-Save and restart the SSH service with the command systemctl restart sshd.
+Save and restart the ssh service with command systemctl restart sshd.

 6. How to change the default SSH port